sphinx-contrib/jinja-autodoc/doc/index.rst

 This contrib extension, :mod:`jinja_autodoc`, provides a Sphinx domain for describing jinja templates.

+This package is available on PyPI as `jinja-autodoc`.

 In order to use it, add :mod:`jinja_autodoc` into :data:`extensions` list of your Sphinx configuration file (:file:`conf.py`)::